elixir-git/archived-jgit-port/notes/porting_from_jgit.md

 ## Localization

 jgit has its own localization mechanism (see class `JGitText`).
 I've decided not to port that mechanism, but rather to use the Elixir module [`gettext`](https://github.com/elixir-lang/gettext).
+Unlike jgit, we do not localize internal exception messages, only the publicly-facing interface.

 ## Exceptions vs errors